 EXECUTIVE PRINCIPAL / CHIEF EXECUTIVE OFFICER AND HEADS OF SCHOOL

-107. The Trustees shall appoint the Executive Principal / Chief Executive Officer and the Heads of School of the [Academies].The Trustees may delegate such powers and functions as they consider are required by the Executive Principal / Chief Executive Officer and] the Heads of School for the internal organisation, management and control of the [Academies]/[Academy] (including the implementation of all policies approved by the Trustees and for the direction of the teaching and curriculum at the [Academies]/[Academy]).
+107. The Trustees shall appoint the Executive Principal / Chief Executive Officer and the Heads of School of the Academies.The Trustees may delegate such powers and functions as they consider are required by the Executive Principal / Chief Executive Officer and the Heads of School for the internal organisation, management and control of the Academies/Academy (including the implementation of all policies approved by the Trustees and for the direction of the teaching and curriculum at the Academies.

 MEETINGS OF THE TRUSTEES